ArkEcosystem/mainsail-tx-tester/README.md

 ## Note

-TX Sender is using the Public API to obtain the wallet nonce and Transaction Pool API to send the transaction.
-Make sure that target node have both APIs enabled.
+TX Sender is using the ETH JSON_RPC API to obtain the wallet nonce and to send the transaction.
+Make sure that target node have API enabled.

 ## Check transactions